 Hosting is essentially you renting a little slice of the web to display your blog on.
 Think of it a buying the land on which you want to build you own little empire – at a fraction of the cost!

-There are lots of hosting providers out there, but to save you the effort of reviewing them all yourself – I recommend Bluehost
+There are lots of hosting comapanys out there, but to save you the effort of reviewing them all yourself – I recommend Bluehost who are perfect for beginners and new sites.

-They offer great value hosting, include a free domain – for when you’ve picked your awesome new blog name, they can install WordPress at the click of a button & offer 24/7 support.
+As a web host they offer great value hosting, include a free domain – for when you’ve picked your awesome new blog name, they can install WordPress at the click of a button & offer 24/7 support.
 The 24/7 support is available for anyone in any country and totally online – so no hefty phone bills when you need to get in touch with them.
-(Yay!)
+But they also have 24/7 phone service which can be called via skype to keep the charges down (Yay!)

 They also back up your site periodically – I was not aware of this in the early days and I pressed something that screwed my site.
 Like I seriously broke it.
 I contacted online support in a blind panic and within half an hour, I was all fixed up and back online.
 This is great to have as a back-up but don’t put all your eggs in one basket.
 I’ve included a back up plug in below and highly recommend you install it once online.